Toasterson/fosdem-stands-illumos/_index.md

   </ol>
 showcase: |
     Come and chat with illumos developers, users, and creators of distributions!
-    We'll be here to talk about illumos and answer questions.
+    We'll be here to talk about illumos and answer questions.<p>
+    We'll try to be around in the FOSDEM Matrix chat, but if you're like us and prefer IRC, please visit us on #illumos-fosdem on freenode.
+If you don't have an IRC client, try <a href="https://webchat.freenode.net">freenode's webchat</a>.
 themes:
 - Operating systems
 title: illumos